AllAboutThatTEC/AMDGPU-GUI/README.md

 # AMDGPU-GUI
-(hopefully,it wont be done for a while) a GUI for the AMDGPU-PRO driver for Linux based OS's for monitoring temperature, usage, etc, as well as easily changing config files.
+(hopefully, it wont be done for a while) a GUI for the AMDGPU driver for Linux based OS's for monitoring temperature, usage, etc, as well as easily changing config files.